 While housing is the responsibility of the student, the college provides a comprehensive list of housing available within close proximity of the college.
-Because of the seasonal nature of the Lakes Region, LRCC is especially fortunate to have many housing opportunities available to its students.
+Because of the seasonal nature of the Lakes Region, the Laconia campus is especially fortunate to have many housing opportunities available to its students.
 Condominiums, housekeeping cottages, motel efficiencies, private boarding and apartments are available.
 In addition, limited dormitory housing with a meal plan is available 30 minutes' drive from Laconia at our sister college, the New Hampshire Technical Institute, in Concord.
 This option is available on a space available basis and may not be an option in some years.
 The average cost of housing varies, but generally is in the \$400 per month per person range, not including utilities.

-Insurance

-The college offers an optional student accident and medical insurance plan, at a reasonable cost, with family coverage for students with families.
-Comprehensive health insurance is required for all health program students prior to beginning clinical experience.
-Health insurance is also required for Fire Science students and all students participating in intercollegiate sports.
+lege writing, accounting, computers and business management Insurance courses.
+Peer tutors are students (18 years and older) who have The college offers an optional student accident and medical insursuccessfully completed the courses in which they are tutoring ance plan, at a reasonable cost, with family coverage for students or have proven expertise on the subjects and are validated by a with families.
+Comprehensive health insurance is required for all professor.
+Tutoring sessions are on a one-to-one basis and allow health program students prior to beginning clinical experience. students to ask questions, learn at their own pace, and receive Health insurance is also required for Fire Science students and immediate feedback. all students participating in intercollegiate sports.
 Insurance plans are available on an annual basis.
 The admissions office provides information on insurance.

-Teaching, Learning and Career Center
+Teaching and Learning Center

-The Teaching, Learning and Career Center, available to all students, offers a full range of academic and support services to enhance the educational opportunities for all students by giving them the tools to foster independent learning.
+The Teaching and Learning Center, available to all students, offers a full range of academic and support services to enhance the educational opportunities for all students by giving them the tools to foster independent learning.
 The Center has a growing list of resources including books, handouts, video and audio tapes, computerized tutorials and advanced assistive technology.
 Its human resources include learning specialist facilitators, peer and master tutors and two reading specialists.